- Paul W.S. Anderson

 - Release Date

-Since 2002’s original Resident Evil, Milla Jovovich’s zombie-killer Alice has suffered amnesia, developed telekinetic abilities, lost those telekinetic abilities, realized she’s just one of hundreds of Alice clones, regained her telekinetic abilities, learned that she’s the original Alice, lost those psychic powers again, and also discovered that she’s actually a clone, for real this time.
+Since 2002’s original Resident Evil, Milla Jovovich’s zombie-killer Alice has suffered amnesia, developed telekinetic abilities, lost those telekinetic abilities, realized she’s just one of the hundreds of Alice clones, regained her telekinetic abilities, learned that she’s the original Alice, lost those psychic powers again, and also discovered that she’s actually a clone, for real this time.
 Five movies later, writer-director Paul W.S.
 Anderson brings the hope of an end to the nonsensical back-and-forth in Resident Evil: The Final Chapter, teasing his audience with a possible conclusion to the mind-numbing Screen Gems franchise, which boasts an inexplicably loyal fanbase.
 But any hope for a real ending seems unlikely as the final scene practically features Alice winking at the audience and saying, “See ya next time, folks!”

 If there’s one thing to be thankful for, it’s how each sequel recaps what happened before, as if Anderson knows he caused a certain degree of brain damage and memory loss after beating his audience over the head with his usual barrage of cinematic chaos.
 The funny thing is, the recaps often manipulate the story continuity and change facts around to service the current movie.
 Rather than simply pick up where the last sequel left off and remain faithful to the ongoing characters and plot, Anderson seems to make it up as he goes along without any regard for what previously occurred.
-In The Final Chapter, several twists will not make much sense for longtime viewers—those unfortunate enough to remember the story minutiae of all five movies—given how they contradict the earlier entries.
+In The Final Chapter, several twists will not make much sense for longtime viewers—and those unfortunate enough to remember the story minutiae of all five movies—given how they contradict the earlier entries.

 The Final Chapter opens in the ruins of Washington D.C., where Retribution (2012) suggested the war against the evil Umbrella Corporation would culminate.
 (For those unfamiliar, Umbrella released a deadly T-Virus unto the world and set free a plague of zombies and mutant monsters, leaving all but a few thousand humans left alive.)
 Alice lifts herself out of the ashes only to be greeted by the Red Queen (Ever Anderson), Umbrella’s maniacal holographic computer program that, despite looking like a young British girl, doomed the human race back in 2002.
 She tells Alice that she’s suddenly changed her mind and wants to help stop the T-Virus.
 Conveniently, a cure-all anti-virus exists in the Hive, the Umbrella headquarters located beneath the ruins of the decimated Raccoon City.
 Apparently, Alice has a 48-hour window in which to find and distribute the anti-virus, otherwise the last few human settlements around the world will be overrun.
 How exactly does the Red Queen know that the human settlements only have two days?
 What precisely will happen when the red-digital-timer countdown reaches zero?
 Such details open gaping plot holes, though the movie uses the inexplicable countdown throughout.